Aesculin

 This section has been translated automatically.

-Aesculin occurs naturally in the horse chestnut (Aesculus hippocastanum); aesculin is also found in daphnin, the resin of the common daphne mezereum.
-Aesculin is a gycosidic coumarin derivative, a colourless, bitter-tasting substance that can be extracted from the bark, leaves and seeds of the horse chestnut (Aesculus hippocastanum).
-It is hydrolytically split into glucose and the coumarin derivative, its aglycone aesculetin (6,7-dihydroxycoumarin).
-Aesculin is used together with other horse chestnut substances (e.g. aescin) in vascular medicine (e.g. for thromboses and CVI).
-The antiphlogistic efficiency of the substance requires further reliable investigations.
-Aescin is also used in microbiology for the differentiation of bacteria (so-called aesculin cleavage or aesculin hydrolysis).
+Aesculin occurs naturally in the horse chestnut (Aesculus hippocastanum); aesculin is also found in daphnin, the resin of the common daphne (Daphne mezereum).
+Aesculin is a gycosidic coumarin derivative, a colorless, bitter-tasting substance that can be extracted from the bark, leaves and seeds of the horse chestnut (Aesculus hippocastanum).
+It is hydrolyzed into glucose and the coumarin derivative, its aglycone aesculetin (6,7-dihydroxycoumarin).
+Aesculin is used together with other horse chestnut substances (e.g. aescin) in vascular medicine (e.g. for thrombosis and CVI).
+The antiphlogistic efficiency of the substance requires further reliable studies.
+Aescin is also used in microbiology for the differentiation of bacteria (so-called aesculin cleavage or aesculin hydrolysis) and in sunscreens.

 Note(s)